wiseguy/starter-esri-dojo-knockout-karma-jasmine/README.md

 ## What do you get?

 1. Share, using AddThis
-2. Browser Testing for Compatibility
+2. Browser Check for Compatibility
 3. Google Analytics
 	https://developers.google.com/analytics/devguides/collection/analyticsjs/events
 4. Multiple Views